ErikHen/PictureRenderer/README.md

 public static class PictureProfiles
 {
     // Sample image
-    // Up to 640 pixels viewport width, the picture width will be 100% of the viewport minus 40 pixels.
+    // Up to 640 pixels viewport width, the picture width will be 100% of the viewport..
     // Up to 1200 pixels viewport width, the picture width will be 320 pixels.
     // On larger viewport width, the picture width will be 750 pixels.
     // Note that picture width is not the same as image width (but it can be, on screens with a "device pixel ratio" of 1).